ags799/ags799.github.io/_posts/2020-02-02-unambiguous-personal-finance.md

 ## Which Do I Choose?
-I can make a very specific recommendation about which savings account to use: the [Wealthfront Cash Account](https://www.wealthfront.com/cash).
-Wealthfront keeps its interest rate as high as possible, is FDIC-insured, and only requires $1 to start.
+I can make a very specific recommendation about which savings account to use: the [Ally Online Savings Account](https://www.ally.com/bank/online-savings-account/).
+At the time of writing, the interest rate is a very high 0.5%, there are no monthly maintenance fees, and you can start the account with $0.

-That's right: **if you have $1 to spare, you can start a high-interest savings account right now**.

-So start your Wealthfront Cash Account now and keep depositing your spare cash.
+So start your Ally Online Savings Account now and keep depositing your spare cash.
 Ideally, your savings account will cover
 3-6 months expenditures, so if you are suddenly unemployed, you have 3-6 months to find a new job before your money runs out.
 The exact number of months to save for depends on your job: if it's easy to find a